Previous Chapter: Blender Basics

 Let’s move the plane to the center of our coordinate grid (it’ll make lining things up easier later on).
 Select the plane, then go over to the Properties panel.
 This time, select the tab with the icon that looks like an orange square; this will take you to the Object Properties.
 Among other things, you’ll see info on the XYZ coordinates of the plane under Location.

 You can change these numbers (and thus move the plane) by clicking in the center of each.
-If you click on the triangles on the sides of a number, you’ll end up incrementing/decrementing it.
+If you click on the angle brackets that appear on either side of a number, you’ll end up incrementing/decrementing it.
 Change each number to zero, and watch the plane move to a more convenient location.

 While we’re here, there’s one other thing we want to change: the aspect ratio of the plane.
 I can stretch it in one direction or another by entering numbers in the X and Y fields of the Scale just to the right of the Location fields.
 We need the plane to match the aspect ratio of our heightmap.
 Right now it’s a square (though it might look like a rectangle, depending on perspective distortion and the angle you view it from), and that’s really only good if we’ve got a square heightmap (which perhaps you do).
 The one I’m using in this tutorial, though, is 2000px wide and 2800px tall.
 I could plug in 2000 for the X and 2800 for the Y value of the Scale, but if I do that, the plane will become huge and fill the whole screen.
 Let’s do something more manageable and just plug in 2 for the X and 2.8 for the Y value.
 The actual numbers don’t matter much, just so long as their ratio matches the heightmap.
 Plug in whatever numbers work for your own heightmap if you’re using your own.

 Setting up a Material